Core Collaborators Bring Wider Drexel Expertise to Functional Fabrics

 This list contains only some of the major contributors to current transdisciplinary research.

-Yury Gogotsi, PhD, is the Distinguished University and Charles T Ruth and Ruth M. Bach Professor of Materials Science & Engineering in the College of Engineering.
-As director of Drexel’s Nanomaterials Group, one of his concentrations is integration of nanomaterials into functional fabrics for energy harvesting and storage.
-Gogotsi and Dion currently co-advise two PhD candidates.
+Yury Gogotsi, PhD, is the Distinguished University and Charles T. Ruth and Ruth M. Bach Professor of Materials Science & Engineering in the College of Engineering.
+As director of Drexel’s Nanomaterials Group, Gogotsi concentrates on the integration of nanomaterials into functional fabrics for energy harvesting and storage, among other specialties.
+Gogotsi and Dion also co-advise PhD candidates.

-Youngmoo Kim, PhD, is a professor of Electrical and Computer Engineering in the College of Engineering and director of the Expressive and Creative Interaction Technologies (ExCITe) Center.
+Youngmoo Kim, PhD, is a professor of electrical and computer engineering in the College of Engineering and director of the Expressive and Creative Interaction Technologies (ExCITe) Center.
 Kim leverages his expertise in human-machine interfaces and robotics for expressive interaction.
-He also co-advises one PhD candidate with Dion.
+He also co-advises PhD candidates with Dion.

 Owen Montgomery, MD, is professor and chair of obstetrics and gynecology at Drexel College of Medicine.
 He contributes expertise on pregnancy, miscarriage and neonatal safety in development of the BellyBand.

 Caroline Schauer, PhD, is professor of materials science and engineering in the College of Engineering and leads the Natural Polymers and Photonics Research Group.
 Schauer works primarily in the area of natural polymers as a platform for multifunctional materials.
 She and Professor Dion have designed, developed and fabricated an electrospinning machine for creating nanoyarns with specific properties.
 She also co-advises graduate students with Dion.

 Ali Shokoufandeh, PhD, is a professor and senior associate dean of research at the College of Computing & Informatics.
 His expertise in machine learning helps to improve computing for new textile-based systems.